raivivek/raivivek.github.io/content/science/workshop-mathbio.md

 The talks by [**Anirban Sain**](http://www.iitb.ac.in/en/employee/prof-anirban-sain) (IIT Bombay) and [**Ranjith Padinhateeri**](http://www.bio.iitb.ac.in/~ranjith/) (IIT Bombay) aimed to understand the mechanical organization of a cell.
-How do the dynamics of cytoskeletal filaments drive shape transformation, cell division and other process that require force generation and modulation.
+How does the dynamics of cytoskeletal filaments drive shape transformation, cell division and other processes that require force generation and modulation?

 A good part about these talks were the pretty electron microscopy pictures they show.

 ##### Short Talks and Posters

-Several short talks and posters by PhD students were presented.
-Several concepts like game theory, protein-protein interaction networks, molecular dynamics simulation, spectral graph theory and neuroscience came up in discussion.
+Several short talks and posters by Ph.D. students were presented.
+Several concepts like game theory, protein-protein interaction networks, molecular dynamics simulation, spectral graph theory and neuroscience came up in the discussion.

 ##### Misc.
 Tech

-A number of relevant techniques (or terms) that I wish to read upon and explore further are:
+Some relevant techniques (or terms) that I wish to read upon and explore further are:

 * Replica Exchange Molecular Dynamics (REMD)